sapana-roehampton/OS-Coursework/week2.md

 ## Performance Testing Plan

 This week focuses on assessing how my Ubuntu performs under workloads in the week 6.
-In week 2, I am only creating the strategy, for performance assessment without running any tests.
-I will connect to my server remotely via SSH from my workstation (Windows laptop).
+In week 2, I am only creating the strategy, for performance assessment without running any of thee tests.
+I will connect to my server remotely via SSH from my windows laptop- workstation.
 This mimics the technique system administrators utilize to oversee servers.

 ### 1.1 Tools I intend to utilize